 In its epic runtime, “Change” features all lead vocalists in the band’s discography up to that point, motifs and chord changes found in all the rest of the songs on the album, and also provides a poignant, powerful message about our ability to cause change and to create a better world.

-Unlike the studio version lasting thirteen minutes, the live versions nearly hit the twenty-minute mark, with more time spent transitioning between sections.
+“Change” saw its live debut on 2023-06-13 at The Salt Shed in Chicago, with Stu exclaiming afterwards that it was difficult to play.
+The song was played in full two other times in 2023, going longer than the studio version with runtimes nearly twenty-minutes long.
 In the band’s 2023 Reddit AMA, Ambrose responded to a question asking how hard “Change” was to rehearse and said “it took quite a few rehearsals than normal.
 So glad its in the mem bank now though!”